Alignak-monitoring-contrib/alignak-backend/docs/architecture.rst

 Architecture
 ============

-This is the architecture schema of the complete solution:
+This is the architecture schema about the backend behaviors:

 .. image:: _static/architecture_schema.png